SNHU-CS/CS-330/module04/mod4_tutorials.md

 ## Section 4-2: Handling Mouse Input

-The code for this section ([tut_04_02.cpp](./tut_04_02.cpp)) demonstrates how to
+The code for this section ([tut_04_02.cpp](./tut_04_02.cpp)) demonstrates how to:

-* handle mouse input using GLFW
+* Handle mouse input using GLFW

-There are three different tasks that we need to implement to cover all mouse input:

-* retrieve the position of the cursor
+There are three different tasks that we need to implement to cover all mouse input, including 1) retrieve the position of the cursor, 2) handle scrolling events, and 3) handle mouse clicks.
-* handle scrolling events
-* handle mouse clicks

 In order to do this, we are going to implement three callback functions: